 - Bypass the CDN admin domain, if needed

 - Validate the configuration

 If you decide to roll back Webscale CDN, doing so is a simple process.

 You can enable Webscale CDN through the CDN page for the application.
 The CDN delivery options determine how Webscale will use CDN.

-After you select Webscale CDN delivery, the following changes occur.
+After you confirm changes to the Webscale CDN delivery, the following changes occur.